-One course in introduction to Chicana/Chicano history and culture

-One course in introduction to Chicana/Chicano social structure and contemporary conditions
+At least one year of college level Spanish Introduction to Chicana/Chicano history and culture Introduction to Chicana/Chicano social structure and contemporary conditions

-Two years of college level Spanish

-• One year of college level Spanish OR at least one year of high school in which the primary language of instruction was Spanish.
+NOTE: one year of high school in which the primary language of instruction was Spanish may be used to satisfy the language requirement for admission purposes.
+Completion of two years of college level foreign language is strongly recommended.